anamioto/anamioto/README.md

 [EN] </br>
 👉 Bachelor in Biomedical Informatics from Ribeirão Preto Medical School - University of São Paulo (USP) </br>
-👉 Master's student in the Interunits Postgraduate Program in Bioengineering from São Carlos School of Engineering, Ribeirão Preto Medical School and São Carlos Institute of Chemistry (EESC-USP, FMRP-USP, IQSC-USP) </br>
+👉 Master's in the Interunits Postgraduate Program in Bioengineering from São Carlos School of Engineering, Ribeirão Preto Medical School and São Carlos Institute of Chemistry (EESC-USP, FMRP-USP, IQSC-USP) </br>
-👉 Tech Speaker and previously instructor of Data Science at Alura </br>
+👉 Tech Speaker </br>
 👉 Cofounder and counselor of Data Girls </br>
 👉 Counselor of Neuron - DS and AI </br>
 </br>
 🧠 Passion for learning and teaching </br>
-👅 Languages: Python, R, SQL </br>
+👅 Languages: Python, R, SQL, PySpark </br>
-💻 Areas of interest: data science, machine learning, deep learning, statistics, natural language processing, bioinformatics, data analytics... </br>
+💻 Areas of interest: data science, machine learning, deep learning, statistics, natural language processing, bioinformatics, data analytics, mlops... </br>
 </br>
 💭 "Then remember: look at the stars, not your feet." - Stephen Hawking